Literally every sound you’ll ever need

-Komplete 10 builds on that legacy with more plugins, a bigger library of sounds and a new, easier way of navigating around it all.
+Komplete 10 (now upgraded to Komplete 11) builds on that legacy with more plugins, a bigger library of sounds and a new, easier way of navigating around it all.
 There’s also the small matter of a series of dedicated controller keyboards, designed specifically for Komplete, adding to what was already a pretty commanding offer from the German software house.
 We’ll look at those in another post, but first we’ll share our Komplete 10 review.

 First things first